ishandhanani/forky/README.md

 - `/status`: View the current conversation state
 - `/visualize`: See an ASCII representation of the conversation tree
 - `/history`: View the full conversation history
+- `/export`: Export conversation history to a JSON file
+- `/load`: Import conversation history from JSON file (will wipe current conversation!)
 - `quit`: Exit the application

 ## Project Structure